-Annual cash bonuses are awarded based on the Corporation's actual financial performance compared to targets (weighted equally) for net income and cash from operations (each excluding goodwill impairment), and on the individual performance of named executive officers.
-The Compensation Committee chose net income and cash from operations as the performance targets because it believes that growth in net income and cash from operations are essential to the Corporation's objective to provide superior long-term total shareholder return.
+Annual cash bonuses are awarded based on the Corporation's actual financial performance compared to targets (weighted equally) for net income and cash flow from operations (each excluding goodwill impairment), and on the individual performance of named executive officers.
+The Compensation Committee chose net income and cash flow from operations as the performance targets because it believes that growth in net income and cash flow from operations are essential to the Corporation's objective to provide superior long-term total shareholder return.
+The calculation of net income and cash flow from operations under the Bonus Plan contains certain adjustments, including the exclusion of goodwill impairment expenses, in order to more closely reflect the operating performance of the Corporation.
 The Compensation Committee approves at the beginning of the year the thresholds, targets and maximums for the financial performance measures and the formula for funding the bonus pool.
-The thresholds, targets and maximums for 2010 for net income and cash from operations of the Corporation for purposes of funding the 2010 bonus pool were as follows:
+In 2011, the Compensation Committee adjusted the thresholds, targets and maximums for the financial performance measures in order to reflect the June 2011 acquisition of LaBarge and to exclude transaction-related expenses from the acquisition of LaBarge to more closely represent the operating performance of the Corporation.